dfglfa/parents-conference/README.md

 As an administrator:

-0. Upload the logo of your school to img/logo.png on your server (by default, this is the logo of the DFG Freiburg)
+0. Upload the logo of your school
 1. Import teachers via a CSV file.
 2. Import student data via a CSV file.
 3. Upload a newsletter template in ODT format.